-Core criteria of the FairLife Mark
+PANA criteria for cash savings to display the FairLife Mark

-a.
 When any offer or fixed-term period ends, the customer must be paid the best relevant instant access savings or dividend rate open to existing customers.

-b.
-Where an account offers bonus interest or payments in exchange for customer actions, the bonus must be in excess of the best relevant instant access savings rate.
+- Where an account offers bonus interest or payments in exchange for customer actions, the bonus must be in excess of the best relevant instant access savings rate.

-c.
-Where interest rates are tiered based on customer capital, the method used to calculate interest paid must seek to reflect fairly the time spent in each tier.
+- Where interest rates are tiered based on customer capital, the method used to calculate interest paid must seek to reflect fairly the time spent in each tier.

-8) Customers’ money must be protected by the Financial Services Compensation Scheme (FSCS).
+- Customers’ money must be protected by the Financial Services Compensation Scheme (FSCS).